Monetary Policy Committee (United Kingdom): Meetings

 The MPC meets eight times a year, including four joint meetings with the Financial Policy Committee.
 After a half-day "pre-MPC meeting", usually the Wednesday before, meetings are held over three days, typically a Thursday, Monday and Wednesday.
 Prior to the implementation of the reforms recommended by Kevin Warsh, meetings were generally held monthly on the Wednesday and Thursday following the first Monday of the month, although this was sometimes deviated from.
-In 2010, for example, the meeting was postponed from the 5/6 to the 7/10 May in order to avoid conflicting with the general election schedule for the 6th.
+In 2010, for example, the meeting was postponed from the 5/6 to the 7/10 May in order to avoid conflicting with the general election scheduled for the 6th.
 The May 2015 meeting was similarly delayed.

 On the first day of the three, the Committee studies data relating to the UK economy, as well as the worldwide economy, presented by the Bank's economists and regional representatives, and topics for discussion are identified and addressed.
 The second day consists of a main policy discussion during which MPC members explain their personal views and debate the correct course of action.
 The Governor chooses the policy most likely to command a majority and, on the third day of the meeting, a vote is taken; each member gets one vote.
 Those in the minority are asked to give the action they would have preferred.
 The committee's decisions are announced at noon the day after the meeting has concluded.
 Following a procedural change in 2015, minutes of each meeting (including the policy preference of each member) are published on the Bank's website at the same time as any decision is announced, resulting in a "Super Thursday" effect.
 Prior to August 2015, the committee's decisions were published at noon on the final day of the meeting, but there was a two-week delay before any minutes were published.
 Starting with the March 2015 meeting, full transcripts of meetings will also be published, albeit after an eight-year delay.

 Outside of meetings, members of the MPC can be called upon by Parliament to answer questions regarding their decisions, via parliamentary committee meetings, often those of the Treasury Committee.
 MPC members also speak to audiences throughout the country, with the same aim.
 Their views and expectations for inflation are also republished in the Bank's quarterly inflation report.

 Membership

-As of September 2022, the current Committee comprises:
+As of September 2024, the current Committee comprises: